mwise/jasmine-focus/README.md

 ## Similar Work

 * [jasmine-focused](https://github.com/atom/jasmine-focused)
-  This is a node-module specific implementation of Jasmine focused execution.
+  This is a node-module-specific implementation of Jasmine focused execution.

 ## Acknowledgements

 The guts of this library were taken more or less directly from the [Karma](https://github.com/karma-runner/karma) project.